hackclub/hackpad/README.md

 - A grab bag of DSA keycaps, and a custom Hack Club keycap too

 You can get the macropads soldered if you don't have a soldering iron, or we can send you the parts directly if you're up for a soldering task.
+The only catch is that if you want it to be soldered, you *must* use through-hole components only!

 #### Requirements:
 - You design a macropad that integrates a [Seeed XIAO RP2040](https://wiki.seeedstudio.com/XIAO-RP2040/) as the main MCU.
 Nothing else allowed, sorry!